H00KX/legacymap/README.md

 # What this isn't
 * A virus.
 This does nothing but what you make it.

-The decision to allow known vulnerable drivers to have free access to the kernel is one made by Microsoft.
+The decision to allow known vulnerable drivers to have free access to the kernel is one made by Microsoft.<br/>
 This will potentially be caught by antimalware purely due to the use of the word "Capcom", but often not.

 People asking me how to make their videogame cheat won't get a response.<br />